 5. Implement AP Automation

 Introducing technology to the budget process can vastly improve the budgeting and performance management capabilities of an organization.
 Consider accounts payable (AP), a process that is immensely important to an organization because it involves verifying, paying, and accounting for nearly all of a company’s outgoing payments outside of payroll.
-An automated AP solution makes data more accessible, highlights trends and exceptions, and offers insights based on statistical and quantitative analysis and predictive modeling.
+An automated AP solution makes data more accessible, highlights trends and exceptions, and offers insights based on statistical and quantitative analysis and modeling about the future.

 An automated AP solution allows companies to manage their budgets without losing track of expenses and actual payments, showing the leadership team when important targets are being met and when others are falling short.
 This helps companies focus on the real goal of budgets: to make better financial decisions.